SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    The ``unshare`` method does not make a copy of the array unless it is necessary to do so.
-   The ``copy`` method always copies the array, even if it is already unique.
+   The ``copy`` method always copies the array, even if it is already unshared.